ugrewer/APSIM_RotationTraining/docs/continuous cropping on fixed dates.rst

 The above procedure gives us a rather practical approach to looking up how methods are used.
 However, in this way, we only find out which arguments are being passed in this particular call of the method.
 There could be more parameters defined in the method’s signature (e.g. optional ones), but they’re simply not used here.
-From the above, we also cannot tell in which order the method expects its arguments (in case that we should not specify keywords).
+From the above, we also cannot tell in which order the method expects its arguments (in case that we do not want to specify keywords).
 To know all possible arguments, you need to find the method definition of "Sow()" in the source code (not just a call to it).

 Inspecting the APSIM Source Code